-- Work with Creative Directors for creating ads that have maximum impact.
+- Work with Creative Directors to create ads that have maximum impact.

 - Help in branding and market positioning of a product or service.

-- Build advertising strategies that cater to all age groups and people from different locations, ethnicities.
+- Build advertising strategies that cater to all age groups and people from different locations and ethnicities.

-- Liaise with marketing and sales team to develop advertising ideas.
+- Liaise with the marketing and sales team to develop advertising ideas.

 - Blend audio and video content for maximum impact.